• Skip to primary navigation

 Cuisine: Tex-Mex

-Keyword: Easy Weeknight Meal, ground beef recipes, potluck favorite, summer salad
+Keyword: catalina dressing taco salad, classic taco salad, crowd favorite, easy dinner recipe, Easy Weeknight Meal, ground beef recipes, healthy potluck salad, potluck favorite, summer salad, taco tuesday

 Prep Time: 15 minutes minutes